Italian neorealism: History

 Italian neorealism came about as World War II ended and Benito Mussolini's government fell, causing the Italian film industry to lose its centre.
 Neorealism was a sign of cultural and social change in Italy.
+New realism films are considered to be films with specific styles and philosophies that emerged during the turbulent period after World War II.
 Its films presented contemporary stories and ideas and were often shot on location as the Cinecittà film studios had been damaged significantly during the war.

 The neorealist style was developed by a circle of film critics that revolved around the magazine Cinema, including: